-Richard Bress is a partner in the Washington, D.C. office of Latham & Watkins.
-He focuses his practice on appellate and Supreme Court litigation as well as strategic analysis and briefing in high stakes trial court litigation and agency proceedings.
+Richard Bress is a partner in Latham’s Washington, D.C. office.
+He focuses his practice on appellate and Supreme Court litigation, as well as strategic analysis and briefing in high-stakes trial court litigation and agency proceedings.

 Mr. Bress has argued scores of appellate cases, including eight in the Supreme Court on a broad range of nationally important matters.
-He has particularly extensive experience in the area of administrative law, including handling numerous appeals involving the Department of Agriculture, the EPA, the FCC, the FDA, FERC, and the STB.
+He has particularly extensive experience arguing before the Federal Circuit in high stakes patent, Lanham Act, constitutional takings, and government contracts cases.

 Mr. Bress is consistently recognized as one of the top US appellate and Supreme Court advocates by The Legal 500 US and Chambers USA, which have described him as a “superb” lawyer with “an impressive range of experience at the top level,” who “provides great representation.”
 He is a Fellow of the American Academy of Appellate Advocates, and has been recognized consistently by Washingtonian magazine as one of Washington, D.C.’s Top Appellate Lawyers and by Best Lawyers as one of the Best Lawyers in America in the area of appellate law, based on peer recommendations.
 In 2013, Mr. Bress was named an Appellate MVP by Law360, and in 2015 he was named a Client Service All-Star in BTI Consulting Group’s survey of US corporate leaders.